Discharge Instructions for Heart Attack

-- Cutting back on the amount of fat and cholesterol in your diet
+- Cutting back on how much fat and cholesterol you eat

-- Cutting back on the amount of sodium (salt) in your food, especially if you have high blood pressure
+- Cutting back on how much salt (sodium) you eat, especially if you have high blood pressure

 - Eating more fresh vegetables and fruits

-- Eating lean proteins such as fish, poultry, and legumes (beans and peas), and eating less red meat and processed meats
+- Eating lean proteins such as fish, poultry, beans, and peas, and eating less red meat and processed meats

 - Using low-fat dairy products